Vanity Lights Add Pop of Color to Farmhouse Bath Remodel

 Kelli chose the Industrial Guard Double Vanity Light to highlight the new vanity.
 She customized this American-made wall sconce with our Paint-to-Match Porcelain Yellow finish, a standard cast guard, and clear glass.

 “I love the double lights that add length which was functional,” Kelli says.
 “But I also love the shape which fits into the theme of the room.”
 This double vanity light has roots in the nautical lights once prominent on turn-of-the-century ships.
-Each guard-and-glass fixture is topped with a mini warehouse shade and can be customized with one of 28 finish colors.
+Each guard-and-glass fixture is topped with a mini warehouse shade and can be customized with one of more than two dozen finish colors.

 “The yellow was the perfect color to bring out the accessories like the linens and the rug,” Kelli notes.
 “Yellow was a surprise color and, because it’s a deep yellow, it really adds to the maturity of the room instead of being too playful.”
 Kelli is pleased with the rugged construction of the light and how much illumination it offers even in the shower area across the room.

 “The kids can’t hurt anything in here which is nice, but it’s so pretty to look at for guests,” she says.
 “We are thrilled with the quality and look of the light.
 We just love this space!”